mrossini-ethz/parseq/README.md

 (:not (x) (and (numberp x) (> x 10)))
 ```
 Same as `:test`, but logically inverted.
-In this case, the rule fails _if_ the parse result is an integer greater than `10`.
+In this case, the rule fails _if_ the parse result is an number greater than `10`.

 ### Variables
 Rules can bind variables that can be accessed/modified by subexpressions.